radareorg/radare2-book/analysis/code_analysis.md

 One of the most challenging tasks while performing a function analysis - merge, crop or resize.
 As with other analysis commands you have two ways - semi-automatic and totally manual one.
-For the semi-automatic you can use `afm <function name>` to merge current function with the function specified, `aff` to readjust function after analysis changes or function edits, `afu <address>` to do the resize and analysis of the current function until specified address.
+For the semi-automatic, you can use `afm <function name>` to merge current function with the function specified, `aff` to readjust function after analysis changes or function edits, `afu <address>` to do the resize and analysis of the current function until specified address.

-Apart from those semi-automatic ways to edit/analyse the function you can create it in complete manual mode with `af+` command and edit basic blocks of it using `afb` commands.
+Apart from those semi-automatic ways to edit/analyze the function, you can create it in complete manual mode with `af+` command and edit basic blocks of it using `afb` commands.
 Before changing the basic blocks of the function it is recommended to check the already presented ones: